-Presenting over 90 artists and collectives, Legacies is the first exhibition exclusively focused on artists of Asian descent in New York City.
+Presenting over 90 artists and collectives, Legacies is the first institutional survey exhibition focusing on artists of Asian descent who were based in New York City.

 Legacies features works - paintings, drawings, sculpture, and new media, among others - that complicate definitions of "Asian American art" as singular and static through the lens of art history, cultural studies, and sociology.
 In addition to aesthetic concerns such as figuration, abstraction and materiality, the exhibition tracks how these artists addressed migration, displacement, racism, cultural autonomy, Western imperialism, societal violence, and representations of sexuality and gender through the decades.